charmbracelet/bubbletea/tutorials/basics/README.md

 ```

 Bubble Tea programs are comprised of a **model** that describes the application
-state and three simple functions that are centered around that model:
+state and three simple methods on that model:

-* **Initialize**, a function that returns the model's initial state.
+* **Init**, a function that returns an initial command for the application to run.
 * **Update**, a function that handles incoming events and updates the model accordingly.
 * **View**, a function that renders the UI based on the data in the model.